To apply for one of our programs, please follow the steps outlined below.

 Summer College offers a limited number of partial scholarships.
 See Financial Aid.

-The first step to acquiring this visa is to apply online.
-At the time you apply, we request you send us a completed I-20 Request Form (linked to from your online application) and copy of your passport.
+The first step to acquiring the F-1 student visa is to apply online.
+At the time you apply, we request you send us a completed I-20 Request Form and copy of your passport.

 We begin generating I-20s in mid-March.
 Once we have received